 Guinea pigs can eat white radish which is also known as Daikon radish and this type of radish is safe for them.
 Daikon radishes are very low in calories and almost fat-free, but also rich in vitamins and minerals such as vitamin C, iron, magnesium, phosphorus, and so on.

-Can guinea pigs eat white radish leaves?
-Guinea pigs can eat white radish leaves but only in moderation, just like it is the case with white radishes.
+Guinea pigs can eat white radish leaves but only in moderation, just like the case with white radishes.
 Give them only half a cup of white radish and one or two white radish leaves as well.

 Can Guinea Pigs Eat Purple Radish?